|

 Porch Daydreamer

-Your eye go to the stunning chandelier, the gorgeous artwork, the objects on the table and mantel, to the console in the corner, and to the gorgeous high-gloss ceiling.
+Your eye goes to the stunning chandelier, the gorgeous artwork, the objects on the table and mantel, to the console in the corner, and to the gorgeous high-gloss ceiling.

 It’s all anchored by white walls with a pops of a pale grayed blue fabric at the windows and on the upholstered chairs.